 Softwoods are fast-growing trees, with comparatively large gaps between their annual increment rings.
 Hardwoods grow much slower, and their annual rings are very closely spaced.

 In most cases, the more closely spaced a tree’s annual rings, the heavier the wood and greater its bulk density.
-This gives most hardwoods their slow burning or long burning properties, making them far superior for use as firewood.
+This gives most hardwoods their slow burning properties and makes them a very desirable firewood.